 No foreign language proficiency is required, but graduates must be able to communicate fluently and precisely in English.

-Please ensure that all of your application materials are received by the December 1 deadline for full consideration.
-You should anticipate typical delays in obtaining letters of recommendation, test scores, and get an early start.
+Please ensure that all of your application materials are received by the November 15, 2023 deadline for full consideration.
+You should anticipate typical delays in obtaining letters of recommendation, transcripts, and get an early start.
 Admission decisions are made only after all materials are received.

 Waiving Application Fees